-As we now know, the measures against the corona pandemic will also affect the winter semester 20/21.
+As we now know, the measures against the corona pandemic will also affect the summer semester 2021.
 We are reacting to this special situation with a combination of classroom and online teaching.
 Learning together with other students on campus alternates with self-study phases using digital learning formats.

 Here you find all necessary information for successfully managing the first semester at the KIT faculty of Mechanical Engineering.
 Get started towards you Bachelor degree with the directions below.

 Our graduates receive preparation for the job market, as evidenced by first-class placements in (international) university rankings.

 - The KIT merger of a university and a Helmholtz Research Center, which is unique in Germany, offers students the opportunity to participate in top international research already in their bachelor's studies.